 - The heterosexual refugee population attacks the LGBT refugees as they leave to collect their food, and sometimes by encroaching into the LGBT community area;

-- Constant attacks by Turkana, which some believe receive impunity from Kenyan government, almost acting as gangsters on their behalf;
+- Constant attacks by the local Turkana, who clearly receive impunity from the Kenyan government;

-- The Kenyan police habitually harass and beat the refugees;
+- The Kenyan police, agents of this hostile host country, habitually harass and beat the refugees;

 In my capacity as Executive Director of African Human Rights Coalition I wrote earlier in the week to UNHCR, asking for security solutions and reached out in an effort to assist in the negotiation of the stand off with the 7 protesters, but to date we have received no response.
 The day after our communication was sent, the refugees became the subject of this horrendous physical attack, as reflected in the pictures and described below: